-As of 2013, all new Bale Band-It model 200 machines are designed to interface with the iBand-It iPad app, available on the Apple Store.
-Prior to 2013, model 100 and 200 machines were equipped with a dedicated display monitor.
-However, all model 200 machines can be upgraded to use the iBand-It app.
+All Bale Band-It model 210 machines are designed to interface with the iBand-It iPad app, available on the Apple Store.
+The iBand-It app provides a powerful and user-friendly interface for controlling, monitoring, and trouble-shooting the Bale Band-It.